stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 In the second round, the rules are largely the same.
-However, the turtle are becoming more picky.
+However, the turtles are becoming pickier.
 If you bid above the reserve price of the turtle but *below the average second bid*, the turtle will only trade with you with probability

 $$p(b_2,b_{avg})=\left(\frac{320-b_{avg}}{320-b_2}\right)^3,$$